 """

-Applies a lifecycle policy to a specified S3 bucket.
+Applies a lifecycle policy to a specified S3 bucket using Boto3.

-:param lifecycle_policy: A dictionary defining the lifecycle policy.
+policy: A dictionary representing the lifecycle policy rules.

 """